 As of April 2022, the BC Housing wait list had 211 total applications from SRD residents that had not yet been fulfilled, including: 83 families, 38 residents with disabilities, and 63 seniors.
-Like for services, the greatest visible demand comes from municipal areas - 88% from Campbell River and 8% from other local municipalities.
-Based on available information, 8 Electoral Area C applicants were on a BC Housing waitlist - 1 family, 5 seniors, and 2 persons w/ a disability or disabilities.
+The greatest visible demand comes from municipal areas - 88% from Campbell River and 8% from other local municipalities.
+Based on available information, 8 Electoral Area C applicants were on a BC Housing waitlist - 1 family, 5 seniors, and 2 persons w/a disability or disabilities.